-Our training guide provides information about many types of arrhythmias.
+Our reference/training guide provides information about many types of arrhythmias.
 For each arrhythmia we provide multiple electrocardiogram tracings.
 Analysis is provided using a concise summary of the electrocardiogram's key features.
 Tracing features can be measured using our digital calipers.

 New to our website, a presentation on 12 lead ECG prepared by Dr. Michael Mazzini, M.D., Boston University Medical Center.